For this tutorial we do not offer a free download of the pattern.

 ![]() ![]() |

-Sew all around the top of the bag 5 mm from the edge.
+Sew all the way around the top of the bag, 5 mm from the edge.

 14. INSTALL THE EYELETS

-Make Ø 11 mm holes for the eyelets at the locations provided on the pattern (see part P1).
+Make Ø 11 mm holes for the eyelets in the locations provided on the pattern (see part P1).

-Install the rolling eyelets using the installation kit.
+Install the rolling eyelets with the installation kit.

 ![]() |